(Super)Universal Attractors and the de Sitter Vacua in String Landscape: Conclusions

 Here, the main part of the Kähler potential, $K_{\text{main}}\left(\Phi, \bar{\Phi} \right)$, is only responsible for producing the expected kinetic term and consequently the conformal transformation function in flat directions.
 It does not affect the scalar potential with non-canonical fields for the sequestered inflation mechanism.
 In that regard, we showed that various Kähler potentials could produce the same kinetic term in flat directions without disordering the scalar potential up to a Kähler transformation.

 The resulting SUGRA potential led to the scalar formulation of $R+R^2$ Starobinsky potential, and a residual term for the cosmological constant as

 at the minimum of the scalar potential.
-Furthermore, the $\overline{D3}$ brane contribution $M$ was determined by the observed value of the power spectrum of curvature amplitude, hence predicting an equally small gravitino mass $W_0 \simeq \pm 6.36 \times 10^{-6}$ for an almost vanishing cosmological constant and for $N=60$ e-folds.
-Also, as one of the most notable features of this approach, we showed that the potential reduces to a pure supersymmetric Minkowski state when the $\overline{D3}$ brane contribution is excluded by taking the $M\rightarrow0$ limit; otherwise, SUSY remains spontaneously broken at all times.
-Thus, for this approach, one achieves an uplifting of Minkowski vacua to dS vacua without producing or the necessity of any supersymmetric AdS vacua.
+Furthermore, the $\overline{D3}$ brane contribution $M$ was determined by the observed value of the power spectrum of curvature amplitude, hence predicting an equally small gravitino mass $W_0 \simeq \pm 6.36 \times 10^{-6}$ for an almost vanishing cosmological constant and for $N\simeq 56.2$ e-folds.
+Also, as one of the most notable features of this approach, we showed that the potential reduces to a dS or Minkowski state when the $\overline{D3}$ brane contribution is excluded by taking the $M\rightarrow0$ limit (for $\alpha \geq 1/2$); otherwise, SUSY remains spontaneously broken at all times.
+Thus, for this approach, one achieves an uplifting to dS vacua without producing or the necessity of any supersymmetric AdS vacua.

 Following that, we denoted that one can promote the parameter $\alpha$ as an overall multiplier to the total Kähler potential as $K^{\prime} = \alpha K$ without changing the structure of the nilpotent part of the Kähler potential for the linear coupling $ g(\Phi) = -\sqrt{3 }\alpha \left( \Omega(\Phi) + i \Omega(\Phi) \right) $.
 That allowed us to capture a unified region of the inflationary attractors with \cite{Galante:2014ifa}: